blue-pho3nix/dwm-love/README.md

 # Kali DWM Love

-I made/edited scripts to install various DWM themes on Kali. <br>
+I made scripts to install various DWM themes on Kali. <br>
 These scripts are based on https://larbs.xyz/larbs.sh <br>

+Note: I use VMware.
+The `.xprofile` file has settings that make copy paste possible in DWM.<br> If you're using Virtualbox, you can remove `vmware-user` from `.xprofile`.

-Enjoy. <br>
+Enjoy! <3 <br>

 ## Kali DWM Installation Instructions:
 1. Pick a theme